Quandre Diggs: 2015

 On May 7, 2015, the Detroit Lions signed Diggs to a four-year, $2.39 million contract that includes a signing bonus of $115,352.

 Throughout training camp, Diggs competed for the role as the first-team nickelback against Bill Bentley, Nevin Lawson, and Mohammed Seisay.
 Head coach Jim Caldwell named Diggs the backup nickelback, behind Nevin Lawson, to begin the regular season.

-He made his professional regular season debut in the Detroit Lions' season-opener at the San Diego Chargers and recorded two solo tackles in their 33–28 loss.
+He made his professional regular season debut in the Lions' season-opener at the San Diego Chargers and recorded two solo tackles in their 33–28 loss.
 Diggs made his first career tackle on Keenan Allen, stopping a five-yard reception in the fourth quarter.
 On October 23, 2015, Diggs earned his first career start and recorded four combined tackles in their 28–19 loss to the Minnesota Vikings in Week 7.
 The following week, he was elevated to first-team nickelback replacing Nevin Lawson who was moved to outside cornerback after Rashean Mathis sustained a concussion the previous week.
 On November 22, 2015, Diggs collected a season-high six combined tackles and a pass deflection in the Lions' 18–13 win against the Oakland Raiders in Week 11.
 He finished his rookie season with 38 combined tackles (31 solo) and six pass deflections in 16 games and four starts.
-He finished the season with the 33rd highest overall grade from Pro Football Focus.
+He finished the season with the 33rd highest overall grade from Pro Football Focus (PFF).